Beetroot Powder May Benefit Your Fitness Performance + Other Health Perks

 "Fruits and vegetables are really the foundation of calming inflammation in the body, but beets have some unique compounds that specifically help support health in this way," Hultin says.
 Along with being rich in potassium, selenium, magnesium, iron, zinc, folate, and vitamin C, they also contain a healthy amount of antioxidants, she explains.

-According to one study, beetroots contain about 30 different betalains, which are a type of antioxidant, that help fight free radicals and manage inflammation.
+According to one study, beetroots contain about 30 different betalains, which are a type of antioxidant2, that help fight free radicals and manage inflammation.

 The same mechanisms in beetroots that enhance athletic performance also help to support the brain.